PLUS SIZE Fashion Illustration Tutorial

 plua size fashion illustration techniques tutorial by laura volpintesta

-And I love them.
 I love us!
 All of us.

-I hope you enjoy today’s video below where I show you how to sketch a plus size model in a yoga pose.
+I hope you enjoy today’s video below where I show you how to sketch a plus size fashion model in a yoga pose.

 The pose is not a typical “fashion pose” but this actually makes it even a BETTER learning tool due to the exaggeration of it.

-Today’s video is a livestream replay and because of the exaggerated pose, you will learn some REALLY powerful tools for recreating and balancing a plus size fashion pose as well as building the anatomical form!
+is a livestream replay and because of the exaggerated pose, you will learn some REALLY powerful tools for recreating and balancing a plus size fashion pose as well as building the anatomical form!

 It’s a gem!!!!